 It does happen, though, and through all of the various jobs I have held over the years, being a nanny has been the least stressful and most profitable, and it’s been the only job with which I have truly been happy.
 In my opinion, it is one of the best career choices for someone like me who has always worked with kids, who has wanted to be a teacher and went to school for education, who likes to be outgoing and creative, and is just an all-around loving person.
 The next time someone calls you a babysitter or asks what the difference is and how you can survive on a nanny’s salary, you can call upon some of the facts below:

 - A babysitter is someone who comes on occasion or on an as-needed basis to watch the kids.
-It is usually for a short period of time and the pay is on an hourly basis, whereas a nanny can be paid hourly or on a salary.
+It is usually for a short period of time and the pay is on an hourly basis, and usually for much less than a nanny's hourly rate.
 A nanny may have a contract with benefits or sick/personal/vacation days built in.
 A nanny can be full time or part time, but there is usually a set schedule and a certain number of hours per week that a nanny works.
 A babysitter can be any age from teenager and older.
 While a nanny is not necessarily required to have a college degree, a college education as well as experience and training can help.

 - According to the 2012 International Nanny Association Salary and Benefits Survey, the national average gross weekly salary for a full-time nanny who does not live with the family is $705, and for live-in, $652 (lower due to room and board being provided).
 This varies by location and many other factors, of course.
 I don’t know about you, but when I worked as a preschool teacher in a daycare or as an instructional aide in a public school, I made far less than that on average per week.
 And I was miserable and treated poorly, to boot!
 I know it has been said by many an educator or childcare provider that you are not in these professions for the money, and that is the truth, but if I had to choose where I wanted to dedicate my childcare services, I would pick being a nanny based on salary in addition to all the other good things that come along with it!